-Going beyond the known, expanding horizons, and being ahead of its time – all this is the HP logo.
+Going beyond the known, expanding horizons, and being ahead of its time, all this is the HP logo.
 The shape of the emblem is pleasing to the eye.
-The color scheme is a symbol of a business approach and innovation.
-The sign shows the desire for the future to create maximum comfort for users.
+The color scheme symbolizes a business approach and innovation.
+The sign reflects the desire to create maximum comfort for users in the future.

 Meaning and History

-The evolution of the HP logo reflects all of its transformations – from the moment the company was founded in a garage to its division into two parallel structures.
+The evolution of the HP logo reflects all its transformations, from the company’s founding in a garage to its division into two parallel structures.
 The direct successor of the parent corporation was HP Inc. Her visual identification mark appeared in 1939 and did not change dramatically.
-The original version is black and white.
-The color of the logo was added only in the late 1970s.
+The original version is black-and-white.
+The logo’s color was added only in the late 1970s.
 An innovative version is currently in use.

 What is HP?